+- Rule Chapter 12D-9 and accompanying forms;

+- 2. Rule Chapter 12D-10; and

-3. Rule Chapter 12D-16.002, F.A.C., which includes forms to be used by the Board.
+- 3. Rule Chapter 12D-16.002, F.A.C., which includes forms to be used by the Board.

-Procedures Manual for value adjustment boards, and are available on the Department's website at the following link: http://floridarevenue.com/property/Pages/VAB.aspx follow these rules, as stated in sections 195.027(1) and 194.011(5)(b), F.S.
+These rules and forms are contained in the Department's Uniform Policies and Procedures Manual for value adjustment boards, and are available on the Department's website at the following link: http://floridarevenue.com/property/Pages/VAB.aspx

+Boards, Board clerks, taxpayers, property appraisers, and tax collectors are required to follow these rules, as stated in sections 195.027(1) and 194.011(5)(b), F.S.